Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Introduction

 \section{Introduction}

-The transformative impact of self-attention and multi-head attention mechanisms, integral components of the transformer architecture \cite{transformer}, has reshaped the landscape of AI research.
+The transformative impact of self-attention and multi-head attention mechanisms, integral components of the transformer architecture \supercite{transformer}, has reshaped the landscape of AI research.
 Particularly noteworthy is their role in developing models to comprehend sequential data, notably text.
 These breakthroughs have been a cornerstone of large language models (LLMs) known for their capability to perform a wide range of tasks without being explicitly programmed for them.
-This architecture's scalability and efficiency in capturing long-range dependencies led to the development of Generative Pre-trained Transformer (GPT) models \cite{radford}.
-Due to their versatility, these LLMs are swiftly finding applications across diverse industries, with engineers actively exploring their potential within the electric energy sector.
-While research has showcased their potential in tasks such as generating customized code \cite{LLMPowerSystem}, utilizing retrieval augmented generation (RAG) capabilities in answering technical questions \cite{LLMPowerSystem}, power network data synthesis \cite{ChatGPTDistr}, using deep reinforcement learning for in-context optimal power-flow solution \cite{OPFLLM}, concerns regarding data ownership \cite{jernite2022data}, privacy \cite{li2023privacy}, and safety guarantees \cite{huang2023survey}, have also been raised.
+This architecture's scalability and efficiency in capturing long-range dependencies led to the development of Generative Pre-trained Transformer (GPT) models \supercite{radford}.
+Due to their versatility, these LLMs are swiftly finding applications across many sectors, with researchers actively exploring their potential within the electric energy sector.
+While research has showcased their potential in tasks such as generating customized code \supercite{LLMPowerSystem}, utilizing retrieval augmented generation (RAG) capabilities in answering technical questions \supercite{LLMPowerSystem}, power network data synthesis \supercite{ChatGPTDistr}, using deep reinforcement learning for in-context optimal power-flow solution \supercite{OPFLLM}, concerns regarding data ownership \supercite{jernite2022data}, privacy \supercite{li2023privacy}, and safety guarantees \supercite{huang2023survey}, have also been raised.